q42jaap/docs-v2/content/influxdb/v2.1/api-guide/iot-starter.md

 ## Set InfluxDB environment variables

 InfluxDB client libraries require configuration properties from your InfluxDB environment.
-Typically, you'll provide the following properties as environment variables accessible by your application:
+Typically, you'll provide the following properties as environment variables for your application:

 - `INFLUX_URL`
 - `INFLUX_TOKEN`